tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 The other case is that a ajax/post request comes from not jQuery but flash or something.

 In those cases, this plugin should bypass WP-ZEP.
-So please find the `action` in the requested queries and add its value into the safe action list via the filter hook `ip-geo-block-admin-actions`.
+So please find the unique strings in the requested queries and add it into the safe query list via the filter hook `ip-geo-block-bypass-queries`.

 If you can not figure out your troubles, please let me know about the plugin you are using at the support forum.